How Much Does a Pool Screen Enclosure Cost to Build?

 A pool enclosure keeps out uninvited guests and unwanted wildlife.
 An enclosure provides increased safety and security by keeping children and pets out of the pool when not accompanied by an adult.

 A pool enclosure helps beat the heat.
 Depending on the enclosure material, it can provide extra shade and even block harmful UV rays.
-Swimming and lounging by the pool will be more comfortable when you and your family are protected and feeling cool.
+Swimming and lounging by the pool will be more comfortable when everyone is protected and feeling cool.

 Better Privacy